 Dementia is NOT a Dirty Word

-But we need to start talking about it more openly if we want to find better treatments and support for those affected by it.
+But we need to start talking about it more openly if we want to find better treatments and support for those affected.
 In this article, I am breaking down the stigma and progress around dementia.

 The stigma around dementia

 The stigma of dementia can be a daunting challenge for those who are living with the disease.
-Often times, those with dementia are misunderstood and seen as incompetent or less capable than others.
+Often, those with dementia are misunderstood and seen as incompetent or less capable than others.